-Personal details Agent's details (if applicable) Name: Organisation: (where relevant) Address: Postcode: Email: comments and you m a new local plan is a formal process, w ust provide us with your name and cor our Strategic Planning Privacy Notice ntact details.
-Your personal data will be eople of future consultations and update hese notifications, please tick this box: • parate Part B form for each comment t hat you would like to submit.
-This form sheets if you would like to. www.cheshireeast.go e in making a response to the consultat v.uk/newlocalplan or contact the Strate ast.gov.uk or by telephone on 01270 68 gic Planning Team at
+Personal details Agent's details (if applicable)

+Name:

+Organisation: (where relevant)

+Address:

+Postcode:

+Email:

+As the preparation of a new local plan is a formal process, we are not able to accept anonymous comments and you must provide us with your name and contact details.
+Your personal data will be processed in line with our Strategic Planning Privacy Notice.

+We intend to notify people of future consultations and updates on the new local plan.
+If you would prefer not to receive these notifications, please tick this box:

+Please complete a separate Part B form for each comment that you would like to submit.
+This form provides space for 6 comments but please attach additional sheets if you would like to.

+For further assistance in making a response to the consultation, please see our website at www.cheshireeast.gov.uk/newlocalplan or contact the Strategic Planning Team at localplan@cheshireeast.gov.uk or by telephone on 01270 685893.